Anand-M-P/NLP-Project/Stopwords/Readme.txt

 data.txt present in this folder is slightly different from the original data.txt uploaded earlier.
 Reason for the difference is as follows:

-Intially, we intended our reviews to follow a particular format in which there is space between every word including punctuaion marks and full stops.
+Intially, we intended our reviews to follow a particular format in which there is space between every word including punctuation marks and full stops.

 For example :
 + i bought my canon g3 about a month ago and i have to say i am very satisfied .